Crypto Excel » Explore Crypto Excel » How to Connect Crypto Excel to your Exchange.

 In practice you can access all the information you see on the website in real time without logging in.
 These includes

 You can use all public functions immediately and without any additional requirements.
-Just enter =st_watch_book(“binance”,”BTC/USD”) in a cell and Crypto Excel will do the rest.

 An application programming interface (API) is a computing interface that defines interactions between multiple software intermediaries ( Wikipedia ).
 It is a piece of code that enables data transmission between one software and another.
 In our case, between the Exchanges where you have your accounts and Excel.